Audi S5 Sportback review

 Engines, drive & performance

 For several years Audi teased that it was working on a new type of performance diesel engine, even inviting journalists to sample a working prototype.
-The S5 TDI is one of the first models with the new technology on sale.
-The biggest change is the use of an electric powered compressor (EPC), which can begin boosting the engine in milliseconds, improving power and response until the larger gas driven turbocharger can take over.
-This virtually eliminates the issue of 'turbo lag', a term used to describe when there's a pause between pressing the accelerator and the engine's power arriving.
+The S5 TDI was one of the first models with the new technology to reach showrooms.
+The biggest change is the use of an electric powered compressor (EPC), which can begin boosting the engine in milliseconds, improving power and response until the larger exhaust gas driven turbocharger can take over.
+This virtually eliminates the issue of 'turbo lag', a term used to describe a pause between pressing the accelerator and the engine's power arriving in turbocharged cars.

-The 3.0-litre V6 engine produces 342bhp and 700Nm of torque, and while its 0-62mph sprint in 4.9 seconds is hardly slow, it's in-gear acceleration where it really shines.
+The 3.0-litre V6 engine produces 336bhp and 700Nm of torque, and while its 0-62mph sprint in 4.6 seconds is hardly slow, it's in-gear acceleration where it really shines.
 It feels like a big engine that's also impressively sharp at low revs, and feels smooth higher in the power band.

 Interior & comfort

-Ride quality is adequate most of the time, but with the £1,000 sports suspension fitted, sharper bumps make themselves felt through the seats.
+Ride quality is adequate most of the time but with the optional sports suspension fitted, sharper bumps make themselves felt through the seats.

 The interior is as impressive as you'd expect, and one of the key reasons to choose the Audi over a cheaper rival like the Kia Stinger.
 Carbon-fibre trim reminds you this isn't the more hum-drum A5 Sportback, and the combination of a 10.1-inch infotainment screen and 12.3-inch Virtual Cockpit means the S5 delivers from a technology standpoint.
 The MMI software is fast and offers plenty of useful settings and information, along with Apple CarPlay and Android Auto connectivity.